It’s not enough to be talented.

 Of the 193 songs they released on albums (and hundreds more they wrote but didn’t release), only 17 went to number one on the charts.

-7. Successful creators are inspirations.
+7. Successful content creators are inspirations.

 Your creations will inspire others in ways you can’t imagine and may never know.